President Vladimir Putin

 See the Ukraine peace page for recent events and a suggested peace deal.

-U.S. Secretary of State Antony Blinken says Washington does not consider Russia its enemy and believes a prosperous Russia is in the interest of the United States
+Current Secretary of State Marco Rubio did a stunning amount for peace with Russia initially - more than almost anyone in the history of the United States.
+And he can only receive praise from his predecessor, U.S. Secretary of State Antony Blinken, who once said Washington does not consider Russia its enemy and believes a prosperous Russia is in the interest of the United States.

 “Let me say this directly to the Russian people: The United States is not your enemy.
 At the peaceful end of the Cold War, we shared the hope that Russia would emerge to a brighter future, free and open, fully integrated with the world.
 For more than 30 years, we worked to pursue stable and cooperative relations with Moscow, because we believed that a peaceful, secure, and prosperous Russia is in America’s interests – indeed, in the interests of the world.
 We still believe that today.”
 June 2023